melange-re/melange-re.github.io/docs/package-management.md

 ## Finding and using Melange compatible packages

-### OPAM packages
+### opam packages

-Melange packages are usually available on [OPAM](https://opam.ocaml.org).
-Package search is available in the OPAM CLI via `opam search <package-name>`, e.g. `opam search reason-react`.
-You can run `opam install <package-name>` to download, build and install OPAM packages in your switch.
-Remember that OPAM won't automatically add the dependency to `<your-project>.opam` file, so it must be added manually:
+Melange packages are usually available on [opam](https://opam.ocaml.org).
+Package search is available in the opam CLI via `opam search <package-name>`, e.g. `opam search reason-react`.
+You can run `opam install <package-name>` to download, build and install opam packages in your switch.
+Remember that opam won't automatically add the dependency to `<your-project>.opam` file, so it must be added manually:

 ```text
 ...